isaziconsulting/XRayFrontSideDetection/index.md

 </tr>
 <tr>
   <td><p><b>Predicted frontal</b></p></td>
-  <td><p>50</p></td>
+  <td><p>21</p></td>
   <td><p>0</p></td>
 </tr>
 <tr>
   <td><p><b>Predicted lateral</b></p></td>
   <td><p>0</p></td>
-  <td><p>1</p></td>
+  <td><p>29</p></td>
 </tr>
 </table>

 ## Comparison to related work

 Previous work on front vs. side x-ray detection by [Rajkomar et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5267603/) used pretrained models to achieve near perfect accuracy.
-Our work is therefore comparable to previous work but is much simpler.
+Since our work achieves similar results it is comparable to previous work but is much simpler.
 Our model uses a total of 6 layers and a total of around 650 k parameters compared to previous work using Googlenet which uses 22 layers and a total of 6.7 M parameters.
 Agni is therefore both more memory and computationally efficient than previous approaches.

 # Code

 Our repo is arranged into source (`src`) and data (`data`) folders.
 The `src` folder has two files, one for training (`train_Agni.py`) and another for testing (`test_Agni.py`).
-Our code is writen in python using the Keras 2 deep learning framework.
+Our code is written in python using the Keras 2 deep learning framework.
 Please refer to the `README.md` file in the repo for further details.

 # Future work

-Go ahead and mess around with our model parameters.
+Go ahead and play around with our model parameters.
 See if you can delete some layers to make the model even simpler.

 This project can easily be modified to become an arbitrary binary medical scan classifier (PET scan slides, MRIs slides, ...).
 Feel free to fork this project and classify your own data!